 An arson charge can ruin your finances and take away your freedom.
 We understand that facing an arson charge in Virginia can be overwhelming.
 But an experienced criminal defense lawyer could make the difference in the charges/punishments associated with the crime.

-If you’ve been charged with arson in Virginia or believe that you are being investigated for such crimes, talk to the passionate Manassas arson lawyer Scott C. Nolan.
+If you’ve been charged with arson in Virginia or believe that you are being investigated for such crimes, talk to the passionate Fairfax arson lawyer Scott C. Nolan.
 An experienced lawyer will listen to your side of the story, gather evidence, and fight for you.